Sisters of Frida would like to give huge congratulations to Zara Todd for her new post as the incoming director of ENIL.

 Michelle Daley has over ten years experience working in the field of disability.
 She has worked for a number of organisations at local, national and international levels to develop, promote and implement policies on equality and diversity.
 She was one of the founder members of Sisters of Frida.
 Her work has played a major role in promoting and influencing the inclusion of disabled people in the mainstream society.
 Michelle was a former member of Equality 2025, the Independent Living Scrutiny Group and currently a trustee of Independent Living Alternative.
 She has passionately worked at the grass root level addressing issues such as access, education, independent living and cultural diversity.

-Eleanor Lisney is a campaigner, founder member, public speaker and coordinator of Sisters of Frida, a disabled women’s collective.
+Eleanor Lisney is a campaigner, founder member, public speaker and director of Sisters of Frida.
 She is an access advisor, an aspiring creative practitioner and co founder of Culture Access CIC, which is about supporting access, bringing an inclusive edge intersectionally.

 She was born in Malaysia and has lived in Strasbourg, France and studied at Austin, Texas.
 She has written for Media Diversified andÂ is passionate about embedding intersectionality in all her work.
 She has two grown up children.